plokhotnyuk/expression-evaluator/README.md

-# constexpr4s
+# Expression Evaluator
-Constant expression evaluation in compile-time for Scala
+Compile-time expression evaluation for Scala

 Publish it locally: